mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 ### 5. Conclusion

-In this post we have seen how a simple approach such as linear regression can be applied to infere and predict the listing price of used mid-sized sedans.
-While regression can be a valuable tool to predict a continuous valued dependent variable, it also sets some assumptions about the predicted and predicting variables that need to be checked before the resulting regression model is deemed acceptable.
+This post illustrated how a simple approach such as linear regression can be applied to infere and predict the listing price of used mid-sized sedans.
+While regression can be a valuable tool to predict a continuous valued dependent variable, it also sets some assumptions about the predicted and predicting variables that need to be checked before the resulting regression model can be deemed acceptable.

-Once the assumptions are checked, regression models can easily be trained with a relatively small amount of data.
-In addtion to the predicted values, the coefficients of the model also give some insight on the magnitude and direction of relations between the dependent and independent variables.
+Once the assumptions are checked, regression models can easily be trained with a relatively small amount of data, and in addtion to it's predictive power, the coefficients of the model also give some insight on the magnitude and direction of the relationship between the dependent and independent variables.